 Mark Roberts, Director of Choral Activities

-Mark W. Roberts is proud to inherit and continue the standard of excellence of the choral program at Campolindo High School.
-Mr. Roberts has had many wonderful opportunities in his young career, which including engagements at the Sydney Opera House, St. Paul’s Outside the Walls, the Sistine Chapel, the Hollywood Bowl, Miami Orchestra Hall, and Walt Disney Concert Hall.
-Mr. Roberts is also proud to have directed the University of Tennessee Women’s Chorale.
+Mark W. Roberts has served as Director of Choral Activities at Campolindo High School since 2011.
+Mr. Roberts has had many wonderful opportunities in his young career, which including engagements at the Sydney Opera House, St. Paul’s Outside the Walls, the Sistine Chapel, the Hollywood Bowl, Miami Orchestra Hall, and Walt Disney Concert Hall, and Carnegie Hall.
+Mr. Roberts has previously held positions at the University of Tennessee as director of the Women’s Chorale as well as several positions in church music.
 Additionally, Mr. Roberts has participated in presentations to the Colorado Music Educators Conference, Tennessee Music Educators Conference, and has worked as a vocal coach for several high schools.
-Mr. Roberts has also held positions in church music for many years.

 Mr. Roberts earned his Master’s of Choral Conducting from the University of Tennessee and two Bachelor’s degrees from Chapman University in Choral Conducting and Vocal Music Education.
 Mr. Roberts has had the privilege of studying with Dr. Angela Batey, Dr. Gene Peterson, and Dr. William Hall.

 Mr. Roberts makes his home in Pleasant Hill with his wife, Kristin, and three daughters, Jocelyn, Abigail and Audrey.